 Customer Support Channels on Social Media.

 I mentioned briefly in a section before how you can use social media to respond to your customers’ reviews and complaints.
-Customer support is essential if you do not want to lose your clients over a bad experience.
+Customer support is essential if you do not want to lose clients over a bad experience.

 Social Media Can Help You Find New Leads and Secure Sales.